 Step 4.
 Wait.
 Mine took a couple days, running at 12 hours a day minimum.
 Even that wasn’t enough for the larger habaneros which I put in with the next batch.

 Step 5.
 Crush / grind the dried peppers.
-I wasn’t well prepared at the time my peppers were dried, and didn’t want to wait a day for stores to open so I grabbed a mortar and pestle, along with my trusty powder-free nitrile gloves and went to it.
+I wasn’t well prepared at the time my peppers were dried, and didn’t want to wait a day for stores to open so I grabbed a mortar and pestle, along with my trusty powder-free nitrile gloves (Buy in US or Canada) and went to it.
 I recommend you don’t follow my lead.
 While this did reduce the volume of most pieces, there was no consistency and it did nothing for the seeds.
 Additionally it messed up my mortar and pestle for any future grinding that shouldn’t involve spice.
 What I found that worked well for my needs was a spice mill microplane.
 While it provides quite a wrist workout, it mills the pepper flakes and seeds to a consistently fine powder.
 My only concern would be for someone doing a LOT of milling in which case I suggest you find something that takes the same approach, but does so electrically.

 Step 6.
 Pack it up.
 I found some small spice bottles that allow dosing by adjusting the top.
 This powder is HOT, so precision will be appreciated.
 I originally was going to use small standard jars, but there’s no way to deliver appropriately small doses of the spice without having to use a spoon.